mplus-oss/cloud-addons/session_postgres/README.md

 * All the users will have to login again as their previous session will be dropped.
-* The addon monkey-patch `odoo.http.Root.session_store` with a custom method when the Redis mode is active, so incompatibilities with other addons is possible if they do the same.
+* The addon monkey-patch `odoo.http.Root.session_store` with a custom method when the PostgreSQL mode is active, so incompatibilities with other addons is possible if they do the same.

 # Original Authors